hiramf0/hiramf0.github.io/_posts/2026-04-19-kioptrix-level-3.md

 <img width="912" height="472" alt="image" src="https://github.com/user-attachments/assets/29b23997-f193-45ed-91e3-e81d96048166" /> <br>

 Running `ht` like that opens the editor in hex mode.
 You can use F4 to edit, F8 to resize in order to type, and set to 700 to have some writing space. <br>
 I tried adding `loneferret ALL=(ALL:ALL) ALL` at the end in hexadecimal.
 For some reason, the file was not able to read it.
-Let's simulate this by adding a bunch of characters to simulate a typo or using the wrong payload:
+Let's simulate this by adding a bunch of characters to simulate a typo or using the wrong payload: <br>
 <img width="616" height="186" alt="image" src="https://github.com/user-attachments/assets/0ff6ab7a-40ad-4ad0-860e-98c72ece72fc" /> <br>

 Save with Alt+F > Save. <br>